utkueray/TeaDo/README.md

 ```

 ## API Docs
 API docs can be found under following url after running the backend.
+Also you can checkout the API with the given [postman collection](https://github.com/utkueray/TeaDo/blob/main/TeaDo.postman_collection.json)

 ```
 http://localhost:8000/docs/
 ```

 ## iOS App Requirements
 - XCode 13